 - A. Purpose and Findings.
 Small box discount retail stores provide a valuable service to the residents and patrons of unincorporated DeKalb County but also exhibit some negative relationships with public health, safety and welfare.
 The county hired Analytic Trial Consultants, LLC, to study the relationships between small box discount retail stores and the public health, safety, and welfare in unincorporated DeKalb County.
-That study, dated \\\\\, which is attached and incorporated herein by reference, found that small box discount retail stores in unincorporated DeKalb County exhibit some negative relationships with public health, safety, and welfare, especially when located in proximity to convenience stores.
+That study, dated \\\\\\, which is attached and incorporated herein by reference, found that small box discount retail stores in unincorporated DeKalb County exhibit some negative relationships with public health, safety, and welfare, especially when located in proximity to convenience stores.
 The Board of Commissioners seeks to ameliorate those negative relationships via the regulations contained in this ordinance. - B. The following regulations shall apply to all small box discount retail stores: - 1.
-The windows and doors of any façade facing a public street shall not be covered or obscured.
-The use of bars, chains, roll down doors, or similar security devices over windows and doors is prohibited. - 2.
+The use of bars, chains, roll down doors, or similar security elements over windows and doors is prohibited.
+No more than ten percent (10%) of window space may be covered by signs. - 2.
 The entire premises, including areas designated for dumpsters and waste management equipment, shall be adequately illuminated from sunset to sunrise.
 A photometric lighting plan must be provided by the owner and approved by the planning director. - 3.
 The entire premises, including the interior and exterior of the building, shall be monitored by surveillance cameras at all times. - 4.
 Dumpsters and waste management equipment shall be enclosed by a fence, which shall be secured and locked when not in use. - 5.
+A customer service phone number for reporting customer complaints related to business operations and property maintenance shall be posted and displayed inside and outside the establishment. - 6.
 Currently existing small box discount retail stores must come into compliance with these regulations within one hundred and eighty (180) days of the effective date of this ordinance. - C. In addition to the regulations set forth in subsection (B), the following regulations shall apply to new, stand-alone small box discount retail stores established after {Note to clerk to please insert the effective date of this ordinance}: - 1.
 No new, stand-alone small box discount retail store shall be permitted within one-half mile (i.e., 2,640 feet) of any existing small box discount retail store, or within one mile (i.e., 5,280 feet) of any currently existing convenience store.
 For purposes of this subsection, distance shall be measured from the nearest property line of the subject property to the nearest property line of any property on which an existing small box discount retail store or convenience store is located.
 This provision shall not apply to any currently operating small box discount retail store relocating to a new building or new property within one thousand feet (1,000') of its current location.